foodcoopshop/foodcoopshop/README.md

 The FoodCoopShop project was supported by Netidee in [2016](https://www.netidee.at/foodcoopshop) and [2018](https://www.netidee.at/foodcoopshop-0).
 Netidee supports Internet and Open Source ideas with up to 50.000 Euro in funding.
 If you are working on an Open Source projects and are permanent resident in Austria, [apply](https://netidee.at/einreichen) for your own funding!

 <img src="https://www.foodcoopshop.com/wp-content/uploads/2016/08/netidee-relaunched-300x93.png" alt="Netidee Logo" width="250">

+## Maintainer

+Mario Rothauer created the project in 2014 and maintains it: [mrothauer on Github](https://github.com/mrothauer)